“You can either focus on looking good or getting good, but you can’t do both.” –Marshall Goldsmith, Top Ranking Executive Coach

 On April 11, 1983, at 9am, the band members of the soon-to-be global rockstars Metallica were preparing to record their first studio album in a warehouse in Queens, New York.

-Their current guitarist Dave Mustaine—who had helped write much of the new album—received a rude awakening (on top of a horrific hangover), when he received the news that he had been fired.
+Their current guitarist Dave Mustaine—who had helped write much of the new album—received a rude awakening (on top of a terrible hangover), when he got the news that he had been fired.

 He had already been replaced and the band had purchased him a bus ticket home to California, that departed in an hour.